VernierST/GoIO_SDK/readme.txt

 GoIO Software Development Kit

 The GoIO SDK is intended to provide software developers with the ability to access Vernier Software & Technology Go! devices from their own applications.
 Supported devices include the Go!
 Motion detector, the Go!
-Temp thermometer, and the Go!
+Temp thermometer, the Vernier Mini Gc, and the Go!
 Link sensor interface, which can connect to a variety of analog sensors.

 The heart of the SDK is the GoIO_DLL library.
 The API to this library is documented in \GoIO_SDK\redist\include\GoIO_DLL_interface.h.
+The sequence of function calls into the library is best illustrated by the GoIO_DeviceCheck sample code.

 The Windows version of this library is GoIO_DLL.dll.
 Since GoIO_DLL.dll is a standard Microsoft Windows DLL, you can access the library from a variety of languages including C, C++, Basic, LabView, and Java.